sdneon/node/doc/api/webcrypto.md

 * Type: {ArrayBuffer|TypedArray|DataView|Buffer}

 The salt value significantly improves the strength of the HKDF algorithm.
-It should be random or pseudo-random and should be the same length as the output of the digest function (for instance, if using `'SHA-256'` as the digest, the salt should be 256-bits of random data).
+It should be random or pseudorandom and should be the same length as the output of the digest function (for instance, if using `'SHA-256'` as the digest, the salt should be 256-bits of random data).